R2bEEaton/sonic-subterfuge/docs/index.md

 ```

 Which found the best parameters of `{'C': 10.781788387508838, 'degree': 3, 'gamma': 0.1, 'kernel': 'rbf'}`.
-This ended up increasing the acfuracy from ~79% to ~80.5%.
+This ended up increasing the accuracy from ~79% to ~80.5%.

 ### More Classes